apigee/apijam/Labs/Appendix/API Development - Composite APIs/README.md

 * Extract the latitude and longitude geo-coordinates information from the response of the external service call

-* Use the geo-coordinates to create the geo-location query.
+* Apply the geo-coordinates retrieved in the final call to the target service to limit the results to a geographic area

-* Add the location query as a query parameter before the target BaaS service is invoked

 A pictorial representation of the logic is depicted below: